methetech/MouseWheelFixer/README.md

 4.  **Allowing Deliberate Changes**: What if you *meant* to change direction quickly?
 That's what the **Direction Change Threshold** is for.
 This setting defines how many consecutive opposite-direction events are needed to override the block.
 If you scroll aggressively enough in the new direction, the application recognizes it as a deliberate change, establishes a new scrolling direction, and lets the events pass through.

-5.  **Visual Feedback**: Whenever a scroll event is blocked, a small "🚫" indicator flashes near your cursor, giving you clear, immediate feedback that the application is working.

 This entire process happens instantly and uses minimal system resources, resulting in a much smoother and more predictable scrolling experience.